Lisa Williams is an international heroine in her innovative efforts to counter child sex trafficking.

 It was not enough for Ms. Williams to find her own freedom from a life of trauma and sexual exploitation.
 She answered the call to go back and free countless others like herself.
 It has been said as it pertains to child sex trafficking, Ms. Williams is a latter-day Harriet Tubman.

 Ms. Williams founded Circle of Friends; Celebrating Life, Inc. in 1999 to educate, equip and empower women to live their best life, free of violence, as they served other women and girls.
-From those beginnings, in 2005 Living Water for Women was founded; in 2007 Living Water for Girls and the Living Water Learning Resource Center – each program opened opened, as a beacon of hope.
-Over the years, Ms. Williams helped to spare the lives of over 181 girls, 13 boys and countless young women.
+From those beginnings, in 2005 Living Water for Women was founded; in 2007 Living Water for Girls and the Living Water Learning Resource Center.
+Each program was opened as a beacon of hope.
+Over the years, Ms. Williams helped to spare the lives of over 200 children, including 14 boys and countless young women.

 Williams knew the war she was fighting required more than simply raising funds and addressing surface issues.
 She used every resource she had to build programs that would address systemic issues and ultimately change lives.
 Through these intensive programs, Lisa developed what the Federal Bureau of Investigation calls “one of the most comprehensive, rehabilitative programs for child victims of sex trafficking in the country.”

-A sought-after speaker, Ms. Williams has been called on to share her message on a national and international platform.
+A sought-after speaker, Ms. Williams has been called on to share her message on national and international platforms.
+Keynote addresses include thought leadership and experience on trafficking and sexual exploitation, self-care for women leaders, community collaboration, transformation and hope.
 Among those highlights: in 2013 Williams spoke at the United Nations 57th Commission on the Status of Women on the topic: The Elimination of Violence against Women and Girls.
 Invited back March 13, 2015, Lisa spoke at the United Nations 59th Commission on the Status of Women on the topic: Unfinished Business from the Beijing Platform for Action.
 Lisa had the distinct honor to speak at the White House on the topic: Eradicating Modern Day Slavery.

-On January 11, 2015, Williams established and galvanized the I AM Rachel movement; a collaborative of lawmakers, colleges, survivor voices, houses of worship, community leaders, volunteers and Rachel herself to fight for the passage of Safe Harbor to become law.
+On January 11, 2015, Williams established and galvanized the I AM Rachel movement; a collaborative of 400 lawmakers, colleges, survivor voices, houses of worship, community leaders, volunteers and Rachel herself to fight for Safe Harbor/Rachel’s Law Act to become law.

-Lisa is wife to her best friend of 29 years and mother of biological and adopted children.
-She thanks God continuously for “this good life,” as she works to pursue a better quality of life for those who call our nation home.
+Lisa is wife to her best friend of 31 life-affirming years and mother of biological and adopted children.
+A marathoner, Lisa believes in conscious living and inspires others to be present during the moments of their lives.
+She thanks God continuously for “this good life” as she works to pursue a better quality of life for those who call our nation home.